Provolone Valpadana PDO

 In addition, there are two additional types:

-Smoked”: one of the most popular smoked cheeses due to its unique combination of aroma and flavour; both the mild and strong types come in the smoked version.
+Smoked”: one of the most popular smoked cheeses due to its unique combination of aroma and flavour; both the mild and strong types as in the smoked version.

 Aged Strong”: the largest wheels undergo a long aging period, which can last even longer than one year.

-Discover our tasting tips and sensorial profiles of the Provolone Valpadana P.D.O.
+Discover our tasting tips and sensorial profiles of the Provolone Valpadana PDO

 Portioning